Paroxysmisch/genome-assembly/dissertation/main.typ

   ) <tab:mamba-test>
 ]

+@symgatedgcn-mamba's poor performance on this test set is intriguing, achieving the lowest inverse F1 score across all models.
+We believe that this is due to @symgatedgcn-mamba having lower model capacity than @symgatedgcn-mambaedge.
+Recall from @eqn:symgatedgcn-update-hidden that @symgatedgcn updates the hidden state by taking a gated linear transformation of the previous hidden states, and from @eq:edge_features that the edge features are also updated using a linear transformation of the previous hidden states.
+These linear transformations limit model capacity compared to multi-layer feed-forward networks.
+Since @symgatedgcn-mamba uses Mamba to generate new _node_ features, despite these features being potentially richer, the capacity limitation might hinder effective updates of the hidden edge embeddings.

+Additionally, the performance uplift of @symgatedgcn-randomedge over @symgatedgcn potentially demonstrates the utility of @rnf, which theoretically increases the expressive power of @gnn:pl @rnf-power.

+However, despite the positive results observed with the introduction of both Mamba and the random edge features, we remain cautious regarding their efficacy.
+Due to compute and memory limitations, the input overlap graphs were heavily subsampled, and the read profile used to simulate reads was modified to generate shorter reads.
+This was required to compensate for Mamba's substantial resource requirements.
+Nevertheless, this promising result holds value for future work.

 == Experimenting with end-to-end neural genome assembly We demonstrate the feasibility of end-to-end neural genome assembly by showcasing the promising results of our @pgan architecture on a simplified version of the genome assembly problem, where all reads are perfect and of a fixed length.
 However, this problem is still challenging as the neural network needs to find the correct permutation of reads corresponding to the original reference.